dashpay/docs/masternodes/maintenance.rst

 In some cases, hardware upgrades may also be necessary.
 Not updating will eventually result in your masternode being removed from the payment queue by the Proof of Service (PoSe) system.
-If you run a hosted masternode, your host will take care of updates for you.
+If you run a hosted masternode, your hosting operator will take care of updates for you.
 If not, the method of updating depends on how you installed Dash.

 Dash 0.13.0 introduced `Deterministic Masternode Lists
 <https://github.com/dashpay/dips/blob/master/dip-0003.md>`_, a new